annadeg/jwst-msafit/README.md

 export msa_refdata=/path/to/my/msafit_ref_data/
 ```

-Install by downloading or cloning the repository (currently: the develop branch)

-Then cd to msafit and:
+Install by downloading or cloning the repository.
+Then cd to jwst-msafit and:
 ```
 python -m pip install .
 ```

-You can try if the installation is successful by trying
+You should now be able to import the package by typing

 ```python
 import msafit
 ```